simnalamburt/nginx.conf/README.md

 > **WARNING**: This project is no longer actively maintained.
-I have changed
-> my personal homepage's web server into [Caddy](https://caddyserver.com).
+Since TLS 1.3
-> Since TLS 1.3 related settings are not applied to this config, so this
+> related settings are not applied to this config, so this project is highly
-> project is highly likely to be outdated soon.
+> likely to be outdated soon.
+>
+> I have changed my personal homepage's web server into [Caddy].
+Take a look at
+> my [Caddyfile] if you are interested.

 nginx.conf
 ========